wuxc/pywin32doc/md/win32inet.md

     A string that contains the name of the application

-or entity calling the Internet functions.
+or entity calling the Internet functions\.
 This name is used as the user

-agent in the HTTP protocol.
+agent in the HTTP protocol\.

   -  *proxyName* : string